-The Program will further offer academic counseling through a dedicated counselor.
-The counselor will focus on the following aspects: professional development, career opportunities, and will establish coordination with other campus offerings, as well as the required Program academic support.
+The Program will further offer academic counseling through a dedicated professor.
+This professor will focus on the following aspects: professional development, career opportunities, and will establish coordination with other campus offerings, as well as the required Program academic support.
 All of the above will ensure retention and best student performance.